anilsathyan7/Portrait-Segmentation/README.md

 ![Screenshot](https://user-images.githubusercontent.com/1130185/69826286-88c06480-1238-11ea-8120-0b486441e9cb.png)

+To know more about the latest advances in deep learning on smartphones checkout: [AI Benchmark: All About Deep Learning on Smartphones in 2019](https://arxiv.org/pdf/1910.06663.pdf)

 ### Fun With Filters (Python)
 <p align="justify">
   Let's add some filters to <b>harmonize</b> our output image with the background.
 Our aim is to give a <b>natural blended feel</b> to the output image i.e the <b>edges</b> should look smooth and the <b>lighting</b>(colour) of foreground should match(or blend) with its background.